wiseman/mavelous/README.md

 Mavelous has two main parts:

 1. Front end.
 This is the HTML application that runs in a browser.
+It uses many HTML5 features, so you'll need a reasonably modern browser.

 2. Server.
 The server manages communication between the front end and the drone.
 It has a web server that talks to the front end, and it